XRPLF/xrpl-dev-portal/content/reference-rippled.md

 This command has two modes:

 * Submit-only mode takes a signed, serialized transaction as a binary blob, and submits it to the network as-is.
-Since signed transaction objects are immutable, no portion of the transaction can be modified or automatically filled in after submission.
+Since signed transaction objects are immutable, no part of the transaction can be modified or automatically filled in after submission.
 * Sign-and-submit mode takes a JSON-formatted Transaction object, completes and signs the transaction in the same manner as the [sign command](#sign), and then submits the signed transaction.
 We recommend only using this mode for testing and development.

 To send a transaction as robustly as possible, you should construct and [`sign`](#sign) it in advance, persist it somewhere that you can access even after a power outage, then `submit` it as a `tx_blob`.
 After submission, monitor the network with the [`tx`](#tx) command to see if the transaction was successfully applied; if a restart or other problem occurs, you can safely re-submit the `tx_blob` transaction: it won't be applied twice since it has the same sequence number as the old transaction.